 13.2 Danish law governs this DPA.
 Any dispute regardless of form, arising from the DPA and amendments is to be resolved by City Court of Aalborg, Denmark in accordance with applicable Danish civil procedure.

 13.3 The parties agree that the City Court of Aalborg, Denmark shall have sole and exclusive jurisdiction and venue over any matter arising out of this DPA and each party hereby submits itself and its property to the venue and jurisdiction of such court of law.
-Each party irrevocably waives any objection that it may now or hereafter have to the laying of venue of any such proceeding in such court, including any claim that such proceeding has been brought in an inappropriate or inconvenient forum.
+Each party irrevocably waives any objection that it may now or hereafter have to the laying of

 The authorized signatures for Controller and Processor below signify their acceptance of the terms of this Data Processing Agreement.